rishi2019194/triton-python-backend-nugraph3/README.md

 ## Using conda command

 # Client-side inference setup and commands
 We setup the client-side in - Python, C++ and C++ with LarSoft framework.
-It is preferred to use the C++ framework as we eventually want to shift to the LarSoft framework which is C++ compatible.
+It is preferred to use the C++ with LarSoft framework

 ## Python client inference
+To send inference request from Python-client, we first read the  H5 data file and then send the processed dictionary input for inference and display the results.
+  Libraries needed to run the python client file -

+    pip install tritonclient[all]
+    pip install pandas
+    pip install numpy

+  To run the python-based client, run the following commands -

+    cd python_backend_scripts/
+    python3 client_gnn_nugraph3_raw_data.py

 ## C++ client inference

+## C++ client with LarSoft framework

 # Changes made to the existing code (Hacks at the server end)